BenDevelopment/MacOS-XPS-9500-2020-OpenCore/README.md

 Windows is installed on this Crucial SSD before the OpenCore installation.
 OpenCore is installed on a second SSD.

+Quick Note: My serial number, MLB, and UUID have been removed from the config.plist.
+Please use CorpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to create your own (search for "GenSMBIOS" on plist to find the values you have to change).

 ---

 ## Making the USB installer